paralin/kvgossip/README.md

 An authorization "grant" is an object signed by an entity that grants permission to another entity to edit a set of keys.

+All grant chains begin at the root key.
+There is a single root key given to KVGossip in any case.

 Grants can be regular expressions: `/fusebot.io/r/np1/*`, `/fusebot.io/r/*/devices/*/autopilot/target_state`.
 Grants have an associated tree number.

 A grant has an identifier, which is just a hash of the grant object, which contains: